Rusk County Court Records

 Rusk County Criminal Court Records

-Criminal cases in Rusk County are adjudicated across several courts depending on the severity of the offense.
+Criminal cases in Rusk County move through different courts depending on the severity of the offense.
 The 4th District Court handles felony prosecutions, the County Court at Law and Constitutional County Court hear misdemeanor cases, and the Justice of the Peace Courts handle Class C misdemeanors and related matters.

 Rusk County 4th District Court